PlatDrake2875/Flintstones-Family-Image-Recognition-App/README.txt

 Run the main.py file.
 The project writes files in the ../saves folder for descriptors and svm models.
 For evaluation data, it is written in ../task1 and ../task2 respectively.

-Unfortunately, it needs the training data from the homework assignment to work, because it doesn't have pretrained SVMs